rtmag/r_project/accessing_mutation_data_MAF.md

 source("https://raw.githubusercontent.com/PoisonAlien/maftools/master/R/oncomatrix.R")
 ```

-Now we can get some data.
+We can get some data.
 Notice that after playing with the functions for a while, I added some lines to format the data slightly.
 ```R
 # Let's download the breast cancer dataset
 maf_tibble <- TCGAbiolinks::GDCquery_Maf("BRCA", pipelines = "mutect2")